Can You Take a Break from Fertility Treatment?

 Should I Take a Vacation During Fertility Treatment?

-Up Side to Time Off From Fertility Treatment
+The Upsides of Taking Time Off From Fertility Treatment

-What are the benefits to time off?
+What are the benefits of time off?

 - No injections